-SWORN BEFORE ME remotely by videoconference in accordance with section 9(2) of Commissioners for Taking Affidavits Act, R.S.O.
-1990, c.C.17 and section 1 of O.Reg.431/20 with the deponent at the City of Toronto, in the Province of Ontario and commissioner at the City of Toronto, in the Province of Ontario this 4th day of March, 2021.
+SWORN BEFORE ME REMOTELY

+in accordance with O. Reg.
+431/20: Administering Oath or Declaration Remotely under the Commissioners for Taking Affidavits Act, R.S.O.
+1990, c.
+C.17 in the City of Toronto in the Province of Ontario on this 8th day of April, 2022